Now mentored by innovative independent VFX studio Union

 What to expect

-- A feedback session provided by a Senior Compositors from Milk to provide you the advice to create Industry standard showreels.
+- A feedback session provided from Union VFX to provide you the advice to create Industry standard showreels.
 (Please note the tour and feedback sessions are likely to take place during office hours).

 The Compositing for VFX Part-Time Evening course will also help you to create a showreel that you can use as a portfolio of work to show employers.